rigwild/shortcut-hero/README.md

 }
 ```

-Go 5 steps behind relative from the current step.\
+Go 5 steps backward relative from the current step.\
 With `my_step = -5`

 ```json